harshavardhanpalle/P-HARSHAVARDHAN/README.md

 ### 🏆 Achievements:
 - 💻 Consistent GitHub contributor
-- 🚀 Working on AI-powered Resume Optimizer project
+- 🚀 Working on projects to learn more

 ---